Intervention/docs/image/v4/modifying-images/animations.md

 [TOC]

 Both drivers included with Intervention Image support animation by default.
-However, the GD driver must use additional resources as it does not support animation out of the box.
+However, the GD driver uses additional resources as it does not support animation out of the box.

-If you are loading images without the intention of processing the animation at all, this process can be [disabled beforehand in the Image Manager](/v3/basics/configuration-drivers) configuration to save resources.
+If you are loading images without the intention of processing the animation at all, this step can be [disabled beforehand in the Image Manager](/v4/basics/configuration-drivers) configuration to save resources.

 ## Create Animations
-### Create an Animation from Different Sources
+### Create Animated Images from Different Sources

-More information about the animation creation process can be found in the chapter about [instantiation](/v3/basics/instantiation#create-animations).
+More information about the animation creation process can be found in the chapter about [instantiation](/v4/basics/instantiation#create-animations).

 ## Detect Animations
 ### Check the Current Image Instance for Animation